edsu/diary/README.md

 ---

+## 7/17/2023

+A dizzying day indeed.
+I *toured* the old alleys of *Algiers*, a city *humming* with life, yet still deeply rooted in eras long *unlaid*.
+Walking along the cobblestone paths reminded me of *Cromwell*'s story, our history tutor, *Morrill* used to drone about.
+Always imperious, but it was an attempt to *preserve* our understanding of social *injustices*.
+Can't say I wasn't *appalled* by some of the local customs - their *blashy* disrespect for women was truly disheartening.
+Met an old chap, kind of a *masher*, introduced himself as *Chalmer*.
+Almost felt I was *consorting* with a character lifted straight from an *Arcadia*n tale. *Alost*; that's how I sometimes feel when I traverse these foreign lands.
+As if I was *Pegasus* -untamed, winging through unfamiliar territories, *axing* the world of its secrets.
+En route back to the hotel, I happened upon a *nuptial* procession - such freshness in the eyes of the newlyweds, such hope.
+Oh, the contradictions of life; bittersweet and beautiful.

 ## 7/16/2023

 As thoughts flood my mind, the concept of *symbolisms* and allegories haunts me, reminding me of the eerie tale of *Bluebeard*.
 I find a strange comfort in these narrations, a sort of *saft*, bittersweet *craving* for the unknown. *Heldai*, old friend and *deputy* in our small town, shares this peculiar liking.
 We planned a grand *Thanksgiving* feast, my thoughts *marching* forward in anticipation.
 However, an unsettling fear niggles me that in our merrymaking, we are unknowingly *dishonouring* traditions.
 Today, *Heldai* *dismisses* these apprehensions with a jocular mention of Karl *Schurz*, yet he fails to conceal his troubled visage.
 His office, complete with *Sheleph* looking *portfolios*, now feels like a cramped box of secrets.
 My mind sways back to *Nolan*, the town's *genethliac*, who once predicted the rise of deceit among us.
 His prophecy, it seems, has occurred amidst the *schiste* coloured buildings that we officially *officiate*.
 Has the town befriended *embezzlers* wrapped in the facades of good intentions?
 These thoughts weigh heavily on me tonight.